-Suwanee Greenway Trail: the run
+Suwanee Greenway: the run

-This six mile run on the Suwanee Greenway departs the southernmost trailhead at Suwanee Creek Park north of Atlanta (view maps and driving directions).
-The departure from the trailhead parking area presents two options: immediately starting on the paved greenway, or winding through the forest on a dirt trail for the first half mile.
+This six-mile run begins at the southernmost trailhead at Suwanee Creek Park (view maps and driving directions).
+The trailhead offers two options to begin the run: immediately starting on the paved greenway, or winding through the forest on a dirt trail for the first half mile.

-This run takes the dirt trail, the more scenic of the options, descending into the forest toward Suwanee Creek, taking a left at the first trail junction and meandering under a deciduous forest canopy before meeting the paved Suwanee Greenway at .5 mile, turning right.
+This route takes the dirt trail, the more scenic of the two options, descending into a forest toward Suwanee Creek.
+The run takes a left at the first trail junction and meanders under a deciduous forest canopy.
+The trail meets the paved greenway at .5 mile, turning right.

-Suwanee Greenway Trail Map, Directions & Details
+Suwanee Greenway Map, Directions & Details

 Free parking is available at the Suwanee Greenway trailhead at Suwanee Creek Park.